kamanashisroy/shotodol/README.md

 The idea here is to provide an environment to write a service via modules.
 There are some modules available in seperate projects based on shotodol.
 But the shotodol itself is kept small and simple.
 It minimises the required information [overhead](http://en.wikipedia.org/wiki/Information_overload) to write [plugin/feature](http://miniim.blogspot.com/2014/09/plugin.html).
 There is a [**tutorial**](docs/books/tutorial/README.md) to support the development.

 The name _shotodol_ means hundred petals(literally) or the lotus flower.
-In our project the petals are analogical to modules and the flower itself is analogical to the shotodol environment which holds them(modules) together. [see name shotodol](docs/name_shotodol.md)
+In our project the petals are analogical to modules and the flower itself is analogical to the shotodol environment which holds them(modules) together. [see name shotodol](docs/name_shotodol.md).

 In functional mathematics we define a function `f(x,y,z)` to be a relation between the _domains_ of _x_,_y_ and _z_ and the range of `f(x,y,z)`.
 Here shotodol can be defined like the following,

 > shotodol = f(x,y,z, ...) where x,y and z are the extension points.

-These extension points can be defined by plugins.
+These extension points can be defined by plugins. [see more analogies](docs/books/tutorial/analogies.md).

 Visualizing shotodol
 =====================